 The three-dimensional Coulomb branch of this theory has an intuitive structure for large radius $R$ of the compactification circle: the neighborhood of each of the two singularities in the Coulomb branch looks like the Coulomb branch for the $U(1)$ theory, coupled to a single particle of charge $1$.
 The singularities are smoothed out exactly the same way, though of course a different circle shrinks at each.
 Roughly speaking, the magnetic circle shrinks at one point of the electric circle over one singularity, and the electric circle shrinks at one point of the magnetic circle over the other singularity.
 The shift symmetry of the Wilson lines is completely broken.
 As in the $U(1)$ example, there are no interesting choices for $\CM_{\CL_i}$ in this example.

-Now, it follows from the matching to Hitchin systems described in \cite{Gaiotto:2009hg}, Section 9, that we can describe $\CM$ as the moduli space of an $SU(2)$ Hitchin system with a single irregular singularity on the sphere, of such a degree as to give five Stokes sectors around the singularity.
-As a complex manifold, we can describe it through the condition $M=1$, where the monodromy matrix $M$ is decomposed as
+Now, it follows from the matching to Hitchin systems described in \cite{Gaiotto:2009hg}, Section 9, that we can describe $\CM$ as the moduli space of an $SU(2)$ Hitchin system on the sphere, with a single irregular singularity of such a degree as to give five Stokes sectors around the singularity.
+As a complex manifold, $\CM$ is given by the equation $M=1$, where the monodromy matrix $M$ is decomposed as